 What is most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.

-: ____ (Step: __) (Write your answer here in the form of a spoken statement.
+Antonio Sorrentino: ____ (Step: 4.10, 4.13__) (In order to avoid undesired contributions to the evaluated spectra, the cell potential must be measured under quasi-steady state conditions.
+Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera